GAAP Board

 High School: Martinsville High School

 Hi future Hoyas!!
-My name is Savannah Baugh, and I am a sophomore in the College majoring in Spanish & Justice and Peace Studies on a pre-law track!
-I am from right outside Indianapolis, Indiana, and love bonding with other Hoyas from the Midwest over our shared Midwestern roots 🙂 Upon my arrival at Georgetown, I immediately fell in love with the city of DC, the community overall, and the opportunities I have access to by being a Georgetown student.
-Although I have only spent one year on the Hilltop so far, I have gotten the chance to attend speeches on campus given by inspiring national figures like Senators Elizabeth Warren and Raphael Warnock, former mayor of San Antonio and 2020 presidential candidate Julián Castro, and chair of the Congressional Progressive Caucus, Pramila Jayapal.
-As someone with a passion for all things politics, these experiences have taught me more than I could have imagined just in my first year at Georgetown.
-Opportunities like these, coupled with the ability to take a quick trip to the National Mall on a whim, are why Georgetown is so special and unique.
-Some of my other favorite things to do at Georgetown include watching Hoya basketball at Capital One Arena, having a picnic on the front lawn with friends, and eating a $3 falafel sandwich from Falafel Inc., just a couple blocks away from campus!
-Additionally, I love being able to live on a small, beautiful campus in a quaint neighborhood while also being just a Metro ride away from the big city.
-I have discovered passions here at Georgetown I was not even aware I had, and I have met my very best friends and amazing, driven peers.
-The small classroom setting allows for students and professors to get to know one another, which in my experience has been incredibly beneficial to my learning journey.
+My name is Savannah Baugh, and I am a junior in the College of Arts & Sciences majoring in Spanish and Justice & Peace Studies on a pre-law track!
+I am from Indianapolis, Indiana, and love bonding with other Hoyas from the Midwest over our shared Midwestern roots Upon my arrival at Georgetown, I immediately fell in love with the city of DC, the community overall, and the opportunities I have access to by being a Georgetown student.
+Some of my favorite things to do at Georgetown include watching Hoya basketball at Capital One Arena, enjoying a picnic near our on-campus farmers’ market on Wednesdays, and watching the sunset by the waterfront!
+Here at Georgetown, I have discovered passions I was not even aware I had, and I have met my very best friends and amazing, driven peers.
+Additionally, the small classroom setting allows for students and professors to get to know one another, which in my experience has been incredibly beneficial to my learning journey.
 Because I was a 2021 high school graduate, I originally joined GAAP to get a glimpse into GAAP weekends since I did not get the chance to experience one in person due to COVID-19.
 Immediately, I fell in love with the organization and all of the people involved.
 Through GAAP, I have met some of the kindest people and have further fostered my love for Georgetown.
 GAAP has truly made me realize I made the right college decision, and I would not trade that for anything!
 Please reach out to me if you have any questions at all about the application process, student life, classes, or anything else!
-I love interacting with prospective and future Hoyas, and I would love to help out in any way I can!
+I love interacting with prospective and future Hoyas, and I would love to help out in any way I can.
 Hoya Saxa!

 E-mail: ic427@georgetown.edu